mkschmitty/VizStudio_ACES_config/README.md

 Substance Painter OCIO_v1 config and some of the newer naming conventions from RedShift ocio_v2 config modified for the Visualization Studio

-We changed some of the color space names to simplify:
+We modified the naming convention a bit to simplify and so some of the color spaces would be backwards compatible with our older nuke scripts, namely:

-linear = linear-Rec.709-sRGB (v2) = Utility - Linear - sRGB (v1)
+*linear* = "Utility - Linear - sRGB" (v1) or "linear-Rec.709-sRGB" (v2)

-sRGB = sRGB (v2) = Utility - sRGB - Texture (v1)
+*sRGB* = "Utility or  sRGB - Texture" (v1) or "sRGB" (v2)

-We renamed this View, since it's much much easier to say and type.
-It is our default View and Output Transform for sRGB images.

-ACESvid = Invert ACES SDR 1.0 video (v2) = Output - sRGB (v1)
+*ACESvid* = "ACES SDR 1.0 video" (v2) or "Output - sRGB" (v1)
+-- this is used only as a View Transform and Output Color Transform.
+We shortened the name since "ACES SDR 1.0 video" is a mouthful

-A "Dome-look" LUT has also been added to simulate the low contrast of the Morrison Planetarium dome on our sRGB computer monitors.
+*Dome-look* = A custom View LUT to simulate the Morrison Planetarium dome color response on an sRGB monitor.